 My ride along with Columbus Division of Police Officer Ed Chung lasted 10 hours yesterday, and I am grateful for every moment of it.
 This is a very long entry designed to pass along the knowledge I gained so you have a better understand of what our charity will be supporting.
 If you don't have time to read the whole entry, I completely understand.
 Please just read about my meeting with Jennifer and her family, and if you have time, watch the two minute news video that helps you to better understand their story.
 Thank you.

 Just a few moments into the shift, Ofc Chung received notification of a man stuck in a tree with a ladder.
 It sounded kind of odd, but when we arrived on scene we realized how very strange it was: a man had stolen a ladder from the fire department and used it to climb across the roofs of two houses, then slid the ladder horizontally into a tree hanging over the roof of the last house.
 Where he stayed.
 For an hour and a half.
 I've marked the man, Jason* in yellow on the attached photo, and I've marked in purple where the ladder was.
 It's hard to see; I didn't notice it there for a few minutes.
 Trust me, though.
 There was a ladder laying horizontally across that tree.

 The officers and the fire department negotiated with Jason for quite a long time.
-Ofc Chung and one of his 19 precinct co-workers took the lead talking to him, and I was very impressed with the kindness and patience they showed.
+Ofc Chung and one of this 19th precinct co-workers took the lead with talking to him, and I was very impressed with the kindness and patience they showed.
 At one point Jason yelled to officers not to touch him without gloves because he had fentanyl seeping from his pores and it would kill them.

 Eventually, and after much drama, Jason shimmied down the tree and was taken into custody on multiple charges.